Deoxycholic acid

 Indication

-• For improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults
+• Indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.

 Summary